jozews321/T430-Hackintosh-Opencore/README.md

   <br /> <br />

-- If you care about iServices you will need to try the generated serial in [Apple Coverage](https://checkcoverage.apple.com) and try to get this message (use a VPN or TOR to get around the validation limits)
+- If you care about iServices you will need to try the generated serial in [Apple Coverage](https://checkcoverage.apple.com) and try to get this message (use a VPN or TOR to get around the rate limits)
 <img src="/resources/notvalidated.png" width="600">
    <br /> <br />